Woman Ironing: The studio

-Provenance
+Provenance and claim for restitution

 Ambroise Vollard, Paris; Der Neuer Kunstsalon, Munich; Moderne Galerie Heinrich Thannhauser, Munich, ca. 1913; Karl Adler, Berlin and Amsterdam, 1916; purchased from Adler by Justin Thannhauser, 1937.

 Woman Ironing dates from 1904, the year when Picasso had permanently moved to Paris after visiting the city several times.
 Picasso's relationship with Ambroise Vollard (1866—1939), the first owner of the painting, began in 1901 when at the age of nineteen, Picasso approached the already established Parisian art dealer.
 In 1901, Vollard gave Picasso his first show in Paris.
 It was not a great success in Vollard's eyes as many of the works sold at low prices.
 The dealer refused to buy the unsold pieces, and it was not until the artist's reputation grew that Vollard made several important purchases.
 Their relationship lasted until 1939, and Vollard never offered Picasso a secure contract.

 Justin Thannhauser (1892—1976), the last owner of the painting before he bequeathed it to the Solomon R. Guggenheim Museum, was a critical figure to the advancement of modern art in Europe.
 Justin assisted his father Heinrich Thannhauser in managing the distinguished Moderne Galerie, established in Munich in 1909.
 In 1913, the gallery mounted the first major Picasso retrospective, which included Woman Ironing.
 The paintings and sculptures bequeathed by Justin Thannhauser to the Solomon R. Guggenheim Museum in 1963 were on loan to the museum before permanently entering the collection in 1978, two years after Thannhauser's death.

+In 2023 the heirs of Karl and Rosie Adler filed a lawsuit against the Solomon R. Guggenheim museum to claim the restitution of the painting which they said the Adlers were forced to sell in 1938 due to Nazi persecution.